uber/doubles/docs/source/usage.rst

 Usage
 =====

-**Doubles** is used by creating stubs and mocks with the ``allow`` and ``expect`` functions.
+**dobles** is used by creating stubs and mocks with the ``allow`` and ``expect`` functions.
 Each of these functions takes a "target" object as an argument.
 The target is the object whose methods will be allowed or expected to be called.
 For example, if you wanted to expect a call to something like ``User.find_by_id``, then ``User`` would be the target.
 Using a real object from your system as the target creates a so-called "partial double."

 There are also three constructors, ``InstanceDouble``, ``ClassDouble``, and ``ObjectDouble``, which can be used to create so-called "pure double" targets, meaning they are unique objects which don't modify any existing object in the system.